 The current demand for engineers at the B.S. level indicates that graduates of the M.P.S. program would be in high demand in the near future.
 Some scholarship support is available from the Syracuse Pulp and Paper Foundation.

-An M.P.S. in Paper and Bioprocess Engineering may be earned in one of four areas:
+An M.P.S. may be earned in one of four programs:

 Many research projects are carried out in cooperation with other academic departments.
 Examples of such projects include a wide ranging study of toxicity of paper industry effluents in cooperation with the Department of Paper and Bioprocess Engineering, and a cooperative project on the theoretical and experimental analysis of the mechanical properties of fiber and paper with the Department of Aerospace and Mechanical Engineering at Syracuse University.
 Cooperative studies enable access to the latest equipment in the computer field, including "super" computers.